-- Allowed Phone Numbers Specify which phone numbers can be dialled by this company's callflows.
-In most cases, users select From Rol to Any or From UK to Any, but you can create your own calling rules in the Phone Numbers tab and select it here. - New Company Logo Upload a company logo that you can display in the GAAP user interface. - Assign to Voice Cluster Select the voice cluster that this company uses.
+- Assign to Voice Cluster Select the voice cluster that this company uses.
 Most users select Default Voice Cluster. - Assign to SMS Cluster Select the SMS cluster that this company uses.
 Most users select Default SMS Cluster. - Assign to Mobile Cluster Select the mobile cluster that this company uses.
 Most users select Default Mobile Cluster. - Assign to Messaging Cluster Select the messaging cluster that this company uses.
-Most users select Default Messaging Cluster. - Cache Production Modules If enabled, GAAP uses cached versions of production modules to serve callers.
+Most users select Default Messaging Cluster. - Cache Production Modules If enabled, Intelligent Automation uses cached versions of production modules to serve callers.
 Genesys recommends you enable this setting for consistent performance. - Industries Optional.
 Select one of the boxes to identify the industry in which your company operates.
-This tag is not used elsewhere in GAAP and is descriptive only.
+This tag is not used elsewhere in Intelligent Automation and is descriptive only.